Implement a result list

 • Highlights:

-All of the properties listed above have a <propertyName>Highlights counterpart containing an array of {length, offset} items, each of which indicates a keyword to highlight (for example, bold or italicize) when rendering the corresponding value.
+All of the preceding properties have a <propertyName>Highlights counterpart which contains an array of {length, offset} elements.
+Each of these elements indicates a keyword to highlight (for example, using bold or italic text) when rendering the corresponding value.

 • titleHighlights